boystevenwu/data_structure/README.md

-# ics46

-For UCI Mike Schindler's ICS 46 course
+# for the data stucture course